awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-submission.md

  You track the status of your requests under the **Requests** tab\.
 The status will be one of the following:
 +  Draft – you have started the request process but have not submitted your request\.
 +  Submitted – you have completed and submitted your request and it is under review\.
-+  Action Required – AWS Marketplace has reviewed your request and needs additional information\.
++  Action Required – AWS Marketplace has reviewed your request and needs more information\.
 +  Approval Required – AWS Marketplace has created the limited listing URL for your product and you must review and approve or reject the URL before AWS Marketplace will publish\.
 If you approve, the status changes to **Publishing Pending** while the site gets published\.
 If you reject, the status returns to **Draft** so you can modify the request\.
 +  Publishing Pending – You have approved the mock\-up of your request and AWS Marketplace is publishing your product\.
 +  Expired – You started the request process, but did not complete within six months so the request expired\.